 “Yeah, I don’t believe this bill should be controversial.
 What it does is protect companies from being intimidated to participate in a foreign boycott.
 It doesn’t prevent anyone from doing what they want to do from the point of view of their own personal activity.
 It’s a bill that is important for America.
 It was important 40 years ago when we passed the Arab Boycott bill.
 It’s important today to deal with international organizations, and that’s what this bill does.”

 “We hope to get it done.
-I’ve talked to both the Democratic and Republican leader.
+I’ve talked to both the Democratic and Republican leaders.
 We’ve cleared it through the committees.
 We should hope to get it done this year.”

 On the Democratic wins in the midterm elections: